-In the case of surf clam M. donacium, it is somewhat easier to see the fractions of post-settled individuals in the field, since they tend to be distributed in the swash zone and usually near the mouth of estuaries or small rivers (Jaramillo et al., 1994).
-However, as it has been demonstrated in this study, the newly settled clams do not always contribute noticeably to the biomass of exploited stocks.
-This implies that settlement numbers, or post-settlement mortality, or both, may vary widely from year to year, and suggest that environmental phenomena connected with the dispersal of larvae or the physiology of post-settled individuals may condition the stock’s renewal.
-Although the information collected to date limits the inferences that can be made about environmental phenomena that could be limiting recruitment success in surf clam M. donacium, it is likely that a certain set of wave and wind conditions, at the right time of year, is required for competent larvae to reach the shore and settle.
+Recruitment in M. donacium is hard to miss during the stock assessment surveys since post-settled individuals are easily distinguishable in the field and tend to accumulate in the swash zone and near the mouth of estuaries or small rivers (Jaramillo et al., 1994).
+Thus, as has been demonstrated in this study, the recruitment of surf clams at Cucao beach does not always contribute noticeably to the exploited stock biomass.
+Thus, settlement numbers or post-settlement mortality, or both, may vary widely from year to year, which suggests that environmental phenomena connected with the dispersal of larvae or the physiology of post-settled individuals may condition the stock’s renewal.
+Although the information collected to date limits the inferences that can be made about environmental phenomena that may limit recruitment success in the surf clam M. donacium, it is likely that a specific combination of wave and wind conditions, at the right time of year, is required for competent larvae to reach the shore and settle.
+The total number of competent larvae that could reach the shore, in turn, is likely to depend on advective and feeding conditions in shelf waters during the weeks or months before the recruitment period.

-It has been documented that environmental variability affects the abundance of this species further north.
-For example, during the 1997-1998 El Niño, a collapse of the surf clam population in Huasco (28º30’S) was reported in connection with coastal flooding and excess rainfall (Jerez et al., 1999).
-The disappearance of surf clams from Arica (18º30’°S) was also attributed to this phenomenon.
-Infrequent recruitment has also been documented previously for surf clam M. donacium in northern Chile, possibly in association with environmental factors affecting the release of gametes and oceanographic factors affecting the survival and onshore supply of larvae (Thiel et al., 2007).
-In Peru, high mortality of adult surf clam M. donacium was attributed to the increase in temperatures caused by the 1982-1983 El Niño (Arntz et al., 1987, 1988).
-It has been suggested that the recovery of depleted surf clam banks may take over 20 years (Arntz et al., 2006).

-The described situation would imply the existence of strong post-settlement constraints on the population dynamics of surf clam M. donacium.
-It is common to hear artisanal fisher talk about the existence of a “green” surf clam of 3 to 4 cm that occasionally is found in the exploited banks.
-This is consistent with the low-frequency appearance of juveniles in the banks, as shown by the data from Cucao where, out of the 7 years of stock-assessment data, there was only one episode (2016) with a predominance of individuals 2.5 to 5 cm in length.
+It has been documented that environmental variability affects the abundance of M. donacium further north.
+For example, during the 1997-1998 El Niño, the collapse of the surf clam populations in Arica (18º30’S) and Huasco (28º30’S) was attributed to this phenomenon, in connection with coastal flooding and excess rainfall (Jerez et al., 1999).
+In Peru, high mortality of adult M. donacium was attributed to the increase in temperatures caused by the 1982-1983 El Niño (Arntz et al., 1987, 1988).
+Infrequent recruitment of surf clams has also been reported previously in northern Chile, possibly in association with environmental factors that affect the release of gametes as well as oceanographic factors affecting the survival and onshore supply of planktonic larvae (Thiel et al., 2007).
+It is common to hear artisanal fishers talk about a “green” surf clam with lengths of 3-4 cm that is occasionally found in the exploited banks.
+This is consistent with the occasional appearance of juveniles in the annual surveys at Cucao beach, where small individuals (lengths 2.5 – 5.0 cm) appeared in large numbers in only one out of seven stock-assessment surveys (2016).
+The inconsistent occurrence of juveniles observed in the stock-assessment surveys was not an artifact of survey mistiming (relative to recruitment), as indicated by the inter-annual consistency and progression of gaps in the size-structure data collected during surveys.

-For fisheries management, these recruitment failures imply that, if recruitment occurs approximately once every 3 years, the exploitation rates should be lower than those recommended in the current management procedure (µ = 25%), and that lower exploitation rates (µ ≤15%) make it possible to maintain a sustainable exploitation in the medium term.
-Furthermore, the current lack of knowledge on the settlement and recruitment of benthic species such as surf clam M. donacium puts into question the exploitation strategies that are currently considered as sustainable.
-Typically, it is assumed that the benthic species have annual recruitment, which is clearly not the case for this species.
-Therefore, this contribution highlights an issue that warrants an even more precautionary approach to the commercial exploitation of benthic species such as the surf clam.
+For fisheries management, the observed recruitment failures imply that, if recruitment occurs approximately once every three years, the exploitation rates should be lower than those recommended by the current management procedure (µ = 25%), and that lower exploitation rates (µ ≤15%) are needed to ensure sustainable exploitation in the medium term.
+Furthermore, the current lack of knowledge on the spatial-temporal variability of settlement and recruitment in species such as the surf clam M. donacium puts into question the exploitation strategies that are currently considered as sustainable.
+Typically, it is assumed that benthic species have annual recruitment, which is not the case for M. donacium.
+Therefore, this contribution highlights an issue that warrants an even more precautionary approach to the commercial exploitation of benthic species with non-annual, or irregular recruitment.